Jury chosen in Michael Jackson wrongful death trial

-LOS ANGELES A jury was chosen on Monday in the $40 billion civil lawsuit over the death of Michael Jackson that pits the pop star's mother against concert promoters AEG Live.
+LOS ANGELES A jury was chosen on Monday in the $40 billion (26 billion pounds) civil lawsuit over the death of Michael Jackson that pits the pop star's mother against concert promoters AEG Live.

-After a monthlong search for a jury, six men and six women were seated to hear what could be an emotional three-month trial that will revisit the checkered life and 2009 death of the "King of Pop" on the cusp of a planned comeback.
+After a month-long search for a jury, six men and six women were seated to hear what could be an emotional three-month trial that will revisit the chequered life and 2009 death of the "King of Pop" on the eve of a planned comeback.

 Three alternate jurors still have to be chosen, clearing the way for opening statements to begin possibly later this week or early next week.

-AEG Live contends that it did not hire or supervise Murray and claims that Jackson had prescription drug and addiction problems for years before entering into any agreement with it for the "This Is it" London concerts.
+AEG Live contends that it did not hire or supervise Murray and that Jackson had prescription drug and addiction problems for years before entering into any agreement with it for the "This Is It" London concerts.

-The concert promoters also argue that they could not have foreseen that Murray, who was convicted of Jackson's involuntary manslaughter in 2011, posed a danger to the singer.
+The concert promoters also argue that they could not have foreseen that Murray, who was convicted in 2011 of involuntary manslaughter in Jackson's death, posed a danger to the singer.

+Jackson, 50, died in Los Angeles on June 25, 2009, from a lethal dose of the surgical anaesthetic propofol that Murray was administering for sleep problems.
+The day before he had been in final rehearsals for the concerts due to start on July 13.

 Potential witnesses in the civil trial include Jackson's mother, his two oldest children Prince, 16, and Paris, 15, as well as Murray, singers Prince and Diana Ross, and Jackson's ex-wives, Lisa-Marie Presley and Debbie Rowe.